 You will find renditions of the spiral drawn in different directions to the above spiral (Figure 1).
 When I say 'direction' I mean the position of the numbers 2 and 3... which then defines the rest of the spiral.
 I headed South and then East because it matches the direction I used in the logo for this website.

 Ulam went one step further with his boredom and decided to circle all the prime numbers in his drawing.

-If you're not sure what a prime number is then watch this YouTube clip:
+If you are not sure what a prime number is, please watch this YouTube clip:

 Here is the same number spiral with the prime numbers circled: